aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/README.md

     d.
 It will take 20-30 minutes for the stack to complete.

 3. Create the SageMaker domain – After the stack is complete, run the script create_sagemaker_domain.sh in the sagemaker_studio folder of the code repository to create a SageMaker domain.
+CloudShell in the AWS console is a useful tool to run such a command.

 4. Create a user in the SageMaker domain – After the SageMaker domain is created, use the console to create a user in the domain and launch SageMaker Studio.